 Antibiotics used during vaccine manufacture include neomycin, polymyxin B, streptomycin and gentamicin.
-Only neomycin is contained in vaccines in detectable quantities (see table below).
-However, small quantities of neomycin contained in some vaccines have never been clearly found to cause severe allergic reactions.
+Only minute quantities remain in vaccines (see table below).
+However, these small quantities of antibiotics have never been clearly found to cause severe allergic reactions.

 Therefore, the possibility that the trace quantities of antibiotics contained in vaccines cause severe allergic reactions remains, at best, theoretical.